Is Landing Page Testing Important?

 Caption: Unbounce uses social proof on this landing page in the form of customer logos.

-Without a doubt, landing page testing is still important for optimizing the performance of your digital advertising campaigns in 2021.
+Without a doubt, landing page testing is still important for optimizing the performance of your digital advertising campaigns.

 As a marketer, learning to construct thoughtful landing page variants and test them using content experiments can help you generate more leads and increase your return on ad spend (ROAS).
 Providing great landing page experiences will also increase your ad rank and reduce your CPC, further increasing campaign profitability.